lhcb/glossary/glossary/T.md

 ## Timepix {#Timepix}

 An application specific integrated circuit (ASIC) used in hybrid pixel detectors and has 256x256 pixels of 55um pitch.
-Timepix3 is based on the Medipix/Timepix family of ASICs, and additionally offers the possibilty to measure the time of arrival of the particle.
+Timepix3 is based on the Medipix/Timepix family of ASICs, and additionally offers the possibility to measure the time of arrival of the particle.

 ## TISTOS